 - Essentials: Consider products that people will buy regardless of the economy.

-- Unique offerings: Products with special features or customization options attract buyers willing to pay a bit more.
+- Unique offerings: High-margin niches or innovative new products can protect profits.
+Products with special features or customization options attract buyers willing to pay a bit more.

 For instance, dropshippers focusing on wellness products or home fitness gear are noticing more demand and better profits compared to more common items.